-type of loose, light indoor footwear, late 15c., agent noun from slip (v.), the notion being of a shoe that is "slipped" onto the foot.
+type of loose, light indoor footwear, late 14c., agent noun from slip (v.), the notion being of a shoe that is easily "slipped" onto the foot.
+Compare slip (n.2).
 Old English had slypescoh "slipper," literally "slip-shoe."
 By 1580s as characteristic of something you beat a child with as a disciplinary punishment.
 Related: Slippered.
 Also in creature-names, such as slipper-limpet (1828), slipper-shell (1825).

 Entries linking to slipper

-Old English sliefe (West Saxon), slefe (Mercian) "arm-covering part of a garment," probably literally "that into which the arm slips," from Proto-Germanic *slaubjon (source also of Middle Low German sloven "to dress carelessly," Old High German sloufen "to put on or off").
-Related to Old English slefan, sliefan "to slip on (clothes)" and slupan "to slip, glide," from PIE root *sleubh- "to slide, slip."
+Middle English sleve, from Old English sliefe (West Saxon), slefe (Mercian) "arm-covering part of a garment," probably literally "that into which the arm slips," from Proto-Germanic *slaubjon (source also of Middle Low German sloven "to dress carelessly," Old High German sloufen "to put on or off"), from PIE root *sleubh- "to slide, slip."

-Compare slipper, Old English slefescoh "slipper," slip (n.2) "woman's garment," and expression slip into "dress in."
-Mechanical sense is attested from 1864.
-Meaning "the English Channel" translates French La Manche, literally "the sleeve" (from Old French manche "a sleeve," also "a handle," from Latin manicae "long sleeves of a tunic;" see manacle (n.)).
+The mechanical sense of "tube in which a rod or another tube is inserted" is by 1864.
+The meaning "the English Channel" translates French La Manche, literally "the sleeve" (from Old French manche "a sleeve," also "a handle," from Latin manicae "long sleeves of a tunic;" see manacle (n.)).

-To have something up one's sleeve, "have ready as occasion demands," is recorded from c.
-1500 (the long, pendant sleeves of the late Middle Ages also sometimes doubled as pockets); to have a card (or ace) up one's sleeve in the figurative sense "have a hidden resource" is from 1863; the cheat itself is mentioned by 1840s.
+The figurative expression have something up (or in) one's sleeve, "have ready as occasion demands," is recorded from c.
+1500 (the long, pendant sleeves of the late Middle Ages also sometimes doubled as pockets); to have a card (or ace) up one's sleeve in the figurative sense of "have a hidden resource" is from 1863; the cheat itself is mentioned by 1840s.
 To wear one's heart on (one's) sleeve is from "Othello" (1604).
 For laugh in one's sleeve see laugh (v.).